jemima247/jemima247/README.md

 - 👋 Hi, I’m @jemima247
-- 👀 I’m interested in Computer Science and Mathematics
+- 👀 I’m a Computer Science student and researcher
-- 🌱 I’m currently learning Java
+- 🌱 I’m also interested in SWE and Quantum computing
 - 💞️ I’m looking to collaborate on any interesting programing language or operating system projects
 - 📫 How to reach me alabijem@grinnell.edu